hce-docs/platform-wise-chaos-info/VMware/LinuxOS/all-supported-chaos-faults-by-kubernetes-infra-performing-remote-command-injection-with-root.md

 ### VM HTTP/API Manipulation Chaos

 - VM HTTP Latency
-  -  *Injects latency into the response for all {http(s)-based} service requests coming in (i.e., ingress) on a specific port in a desired VM.*
+  -  *Injects latency into the response for all {http(s)-based} service requests coming in (i.e., ingress) on a specific port in a desired VM.
+Restores standard service traffic characteristics after the chaos duration*

 - VM HTTP Response Modify
-  - *Injects custom response (status codes, body or headers) for all {http(s)-based} service requests coming in (i.e., ingress) on a specific port in a desired VM.*
+  - *Injects custom response (status codes, body or headers) for all {http(s)-based} service requests coming in (i.e., ingress) on a specific port in a desired VM.
+Restores standard service response after the chaos duration*

 - VM HTTP Reset Peer
-  - *Resets/drops the TCP connection for service requests coming in (i.e., ingress) on a specific port in a desired VM to generate the error "connection reset by peer" on the client.*
+  - *Resets/drops the TCP connection for service requests coming in (i.e., ingress) on a specific port in a desired VM to generate the error "connection reset by peer" on the client.
+Restores standard service traffic characteristics after the chaos duration*

 ### VM State Manipulation Chaos